armijnhemel/binaryanalysis-ng/doc/writing-parsers.md

 # Writing a parser

-To support a new format it is necessary to write a parser that needs to be able to do the following:
+To support parsing or unpacking a new format it is necessary to write code that needs to be able to do the following:

-1. parse
+1. parse the file
-2. calculate the size
+2. calculate the size of the parsed data
-3. unpack
+3. unpack the parsed data
 4. determine labels and metadata

 A new parser derives from the `UnpackParser` class.
-To implement functionality different methods need to be redefined.
+To implement the functionality mentioned above several methods need to be redefined.

 ## First: an important word about offsets